4.5 CST Transfer and Final Review

 - Day 4: Drill constructed responses with claim, evidence, action, and rationale.

-- Day 3: Review legal and access non-negotiables: confidentiality, reporting, IEP and 504 supports, language access, and family communication.
+- Day 3: Review legal and access non-negotiables: confidentiality, mandated reporting, IEP and 504 supports, language access, and family communication.

 - Day 2: Run one mixed timed set and analyze only the errors.

-- Day 1: Light review of framework headings, formulas or terms, and pacing.
+- Day 1: Light review of framework headings, formulas or key terms, and pacing.
 Do not cram a new resource.

 Final review rules

 The best final review is active.
-Explain why the right answer is right, why the tempting answer is wrong, and what official objective the item tests.
+Explain why the right answer is right, why the tempting answer is wrong, and which official objective the item tests.
 Then write short responses that sound like classroom decisions, not textbook chapters.
 That is how EAS habits become CST readiness.

 A candidate passed EAS practice sets and is starting a Biology CST.
 Which study move best transfers EAS skills without ignoring CST differences?